 Conner McClure received her BA in psychology from Tulane and previously worked as a research assistant at the NYU Child Study Center on a school-based parenting intervention to prevent conduct disorders in at-risk populations.
 She is interested in bridging the gap between research and practice and disseminating evidence-based treatments into community settings.
 Additional interests include parenting interventions and cultural adaptations of evidence-based treatments.

-Robyn Schneiderman graduated with a BS in psychology from Union College in 2009.
+Robyn Schneiderman, MS, graduated with a BS in psychology from Union College in 2009.
 She was a research coordinator for a NIH-funded longitudinal study, Neurodevelopmental Perspectives on ADHD, at Queens College.
 Her research interests include therapist competence in CBT, specifically how competency develops (reading, training, supervision, experience, etc.), whether it can be accurately self-reported and if it predicts client outcome.

 Staff at the November 2012 ABCT conference